seanbutler/Seeds/ThrowingThings/article.md

 # Throwing Things

-Sean Butler

-sean2.butler@uwe.ac.uk

-University of the West of England, Bristol, UK

 __I DON'T LIKE PERLIN NOISE__ There I said it.
 I feel better already!
 This improved feeling does perhaps come at the risk of committing procedural blasphemy[^1].
 Many procedural developers would say Perlin Noise is incredibly useful and, of course, they'd be right.
 Its also quite complicated and for some developers opaque.

 As a multilayered, scaled, random-ish waveform Perlin Noise can be put to use in many ways.
 Clouds, Waves, Mountains, Islands, Caves, Lava Lamps, Economies, etc. Perlin & other similar noise systems generate these kinds of structures easily because they can produce an output with a repeating, but never quite the same pattern.
 One of the valuable aspect of these algorithm's output is that the variations in the data can all be of a similar scale.
 This similar scale allows us to use the output as a source for rolling hills or oceanic islands or other features which should all be different, but are created by the same processes so should be of related sizes.